nexiality/documentation/release/nexial-core-v2.9.changelog.md

 - [`saveBrowserVersion(var)`](../commands/web/saveBrowserVersion(var)): **NEW** command to current browser version (
   along with browser name) to `var`.
 - add [browser metadata](../commands/web/index#browser-metadata) as System variable `nexial.browser.meta`.
+- code fix to ensure browser metrics report is uploaded to cloud when `nexial.outputToCloud` to set to `true`.